 These countertops are insanely affordable at a price range of $11-$35 per square foot.

 Unfortunately, Travertine is a very porous material that absorbs a lot of water and other fluids.
+This can be an issue when you’re talking about a white stone countertop.

 It’s also highly reactive to acids and bases.
 A small spill of orange juice is enough to etch its surface.